Kader Keïta (footballer, born 2000)

-Kader Keïta (born 6 November 2000) is an Ivorian professional footballer who plays for Turkish club Sivasspor.
+Abdul Kader Keïta (born 6 November 2000) is an Ivorian professional footballer who plays as a defensive midfielder for Liga I club Rapid București.

 Club career

 After playing for the reserve side of Ajaccio, Keïta joined Lille's reserve team in summer 2017.
 He joined Westerlo on a three-year contract in summer 2019.
 On 31 August 2021, Keïta joined Swiss Super League club Sion on a year-long loan with an option to buy.
 On 12 August 2022, Keïta signed a three-year contract with Sivasspor in Turkey.
+In January 2024, Keita was acquired by Romanian club CFR Cluj, for a reported fee of €120.000.
+In February 2025, Rapid Bucureşti managed to obtain the loan of Kader Keita from CFR Cluj until the end of the season, with an option to buy.

 International career

 Keïta is a dual-citizen of France and the Ivory Coast.
 He was selected as part of the Ivory Coast Olympic squad for the 2020 Summer Olympics, and made 3 appearances at the Olympics.